 Students on the Ad Astra Academy Academic Scholarship benefit from a scholarship, mentoring and a range of tailored supports.
-The value of the scholarship for new scholars entering the programme in September 2022 is €3,000 for each year they are a member.
+The value of the scholarship for new scholars entering the programme in September 2024 is €3,000 for each year they are a member.
 If wishing to live on campus, Ad Astra scholars may avail of allocated on-campus accommodation but will have to pay for it themselves.

 In addition to this scholars receive a range of academic privileges which include:

 - The support of a dedicated academic mentor

 - A programme of workshops and seminars by academics, distinguished alumni and guest speakers throughout the year to develop the scholars’ academic, personal and leadership potential

-- The opportunity to undertake an elective module in stage two callled Ad Astra Professional & Personal Development
+- The opportunity to undertake an elective module in stage two called Ad Astra Professional & Personal Development

 - Networking and development opportunities